The Gaia Gathering

 Meals:

-A pod might be a group of 4-8 people who coordinate in advance to share responsibility for feeding the pod for the weekend.
+A pod can be a group of 4-8 people who coordinate in advance to share responsibility for feeding the pod for the weekend.
 One or two people take on a meal: planning the menu, bringing the food, and heating/serving it.
 The rest of the pod gets to relax and enjoy being fed for that meal, knowing that each person will have a turn to feed and be fed throughout the weekend.

 Meal Pods are completely optional, and can either be self-organized by a group of friends, or you can sign up to participate in a “dietarily-similar” pod during registration.
 You’ll be connected with others who have indicated interest, and each pod will coordinate in advance of the weekend.